Symptoms vary depending on which organs are affected.

 Nerves: People may have tingling, numbness, or weakness in a limb.

-Doctors suspect the diagnosis based on symptoms.
 Blood and urine tests are done.
 These tests cannot specifically identify the disorder but can confirm that inflammation is present.
 Blood tests can also help doctors detect bleeding in the digestive tract.
-Blood is tested for abnormal antibodies, such as antineutrophil cytoplasmic antibodies, which attack certain white blood cells.
-Levels of erythrocyte sedimentation rate (ESR) and C-reactive protein, white blood cells, and platelets can be very high, indicating active inflammation.
+Blood is tested for abnormal antibodies, such as antineutrophil cytoplasmic antibodies (ANCA), which attack certain white blood cells.
+The erythrocyte sedimentation rate (ESR) and levels of C-reactive protein, white blood cells, and platelets can be very high, indicating active inflammation.
 The level of red blood cells can be very low, indicating severe anemia due to bleeding in the lungs.
 A sample of urine is tested for red blood cells and protein.
 This information can help doctors determine whether the kidneys are affected.

 A biopsy of affected tissue (usually the skin, lungs, or kidneys) is done to confirm the diagnosis.

 Chest imaging is done in people who have respiratory tract symptoms.
 Computed tomography (CT) is much more likely than a chest x-ray to reveal small amounts of bleeding in the lungs.
 If there are signs of bleeding, a flexible viewing tube is inserted through the nose or mouth into the airways to directly view the lungs (bronchoscopy).
 This procedure can confirm the presence of bleeding (or infection, another possible cause of respiratory tract symptoms).

 If symptoms of microscopic polyangiitis are mild, a corticosteroid plus methotrexate, which is another drug that suppresses the immune system (immunosuppressant), are given.